-In the third trimester, it seems there is so much focus and anticipation on a baby being engaged, so firstly, lets understand what being ‘engaged’ really means.
+As the third trimester progresses, it seems that there is so much focus and anticipation on a baby becoming engaged, so firstly, lets understand what being ‘engaged’ really means.

-Your body is designed to labour, mother nature has it worked out really well, I think we’d be in trouble as a species if our babies didn’t engage and our bodies didn’t go into labour eventually!
+Remember: your body is designed to go into labour – mother nature has it worked out really well, I think we’d be in trouble as a species if our babies didn’t engage and our bodies didn’t go into labour eventually!

 If My Baby Isn’t Engaged, Does It Mean It’s Too Big For My Pelvis?

 Not at all.
 In the small number of cases where the baby doesn’t engage even at 41-42 weeks, it’s more likely that your baby has adopted a tricky position in your pelvis rather than the baby being too big for your pelvis, remembering that it simply still may be that your baby just isn’t ready to engage.
 For those babies who do get in a posterior or other tricky position, the spinning babies website is brilliant for helping malpositioned, posterior or breech babies, and you can also also seek alternative therapies like chiropractic and acupuncture to help with position.
 The spinning babies site is a great resource regardless, as it helps your baby get into the best position for birth, which is called ‘optimal fetal positioning’.

 Also, there are two great articles on BellyBelly you must read if you are concerned about your baby’s size or your pelvis size:

 - Small Pelvis?
 Big Baby?
 The Truth About CPD